Jordanjt4/Skullpanda-Website-Redesign/README.md

-I re-imagined the Skullpanda Website main page to practice designs.
+I re-imagined the Skullpanda Website main page to practice React.

 This is a passion project at most (I had an itch to design with reds and gradients!), but I learned about React components, responsive design, and is CSS heavy.